unyankee/unyankee.github.io/_posts/2021-05-17-First Experiments with Vulkan.markdown

 # Introduction

 In short, recently I have been experimenting with Vulkan, and my plan is to actually create some small posts with the things that I am discovering about the API itself, adding what I like or do not like about it.
-The issues that I found and how I handled them. (which of course might be a completely wrong approach).
+The issues that I found and how I handled them. (which of course might be a completely wrong approach), so this series of posts might be just me complaining about stuff that I might not be able to get up and running, or to share what I am learning, and, in the future, being able to check the progress.

 Bear in mind, that I am not an expert or anything like that in Vulkan, (and that my explanations are not going to be the best out there), and this is the first time that I am actually learning a low-level API, so probably most of the stuff that I am about to write, might be the result of something that I just misunderstood.
 Even though, I want to have this post, for the record, if it can help anyone else, that is great, if someone can point out what I learned incorrectly that is great too!